By Karyn Greenstreet

 People always ask me: Is it a true mastermind group if people don’t get to be in the Hot Seat at every meeting?

-I believe the key indicator of a “true mastermind group” is that each person gets to be in the Hot Seat at every meeting (or every other meeting) and the entire group masterminds/brainstorms with that person.
+I believe the key indicator of a “true mastermind group” is that each person regularly gets to be in the Hot Seat and the entire group brainstorms with that person.
+That means each member is in the Hot Seat in every meeting or every other meeting.

 In some groups, especially very large ones, it’s more like a group coaching program than a mastermind group: one person is in the Hot Seat, the mentor/coach does laser coaching with that person, and all the other people sit silently and observe.
 In a true mastermind group, everyone gets involved in the conversation.
 That’s the power of peer brainstorming!

 It’s not masterminding if there’s no peer brainstorming in every meeting.
-Otherwise it’s really group coaching, or a combo of group coaching plus training, that’s being called a mastermind group.
+Otherwise, it’s really group coaching or just a question and answer session (Q+A), that’s being called a mastermind group.

 Comments are closed.